SinghPranshu0801/Library-System/README.md

    http://localhost:8000/api/users
 5. Update Book: used PUT  HTTP Header to implement this rest api, using POSTMAN we can update the details of any book with correct identification , proper handling of errors such as non-existent book is taken care. http://localhost:8000/api/users/:id
-# important
+# Important
-for updation using id , use postman or any api platform.
+For updation using id ==> use postman or any api platform.